yct37785/One-For-All/README.md

 # Expo App Framework
 This project is a monorepo for building Expo apps with a shared framework.
+One framework for all apps, to be refined and improved over generations.

-Core functionality such as UI elements, hooks, constants, and utilities (collectively referred to as **components**) is centralized and reused across all Expo app projects.
+Core functionality such as UI elements, hooks, and utilities (collectively referred to as **components**) is centralized and reused across all Expo app projects.

 By consolidating dependencies and common logic into a single framework, apps can be developed quickly without redefining the same building blocks.